ho3a11/blog/README.md

    python manage.py runserver
 Open your web browser and navigate to http://localhost:8000 to access the blog.
+Docker
+Alternatively, you can use Docker to run the project in a containerized environment.
+Follow these steps:
+Install Docker on your machine by following the instructions in the official Docker documentation.
+Build the Docker image:
+bash

+Copy

+   docker build -t blog .
+Run the Docker container:
+bash

+Copy

+   docker-compose up
+Open your web browser and navigate to http://localhost:8000 to access the blog.
 Usage
 To create a new blog post, click on the "New Post" button on the homepage and fill in the required details.
 To view a blog post, click on its title on the homepage or in the post list.